- Website Content Strategy

-Doing this will ensure you have a detailed understanding of your market environment, audience and the purpose your content is intending to serve.
+Looking at these areas will ensure you have a detailed understanding of your market environment, your audience and the purpose your content is intending to serve.
 Read on to discover how to create a content strategy.

 A website content strategy provides the direction for what content and where and when the content on your site will be delivered.
 It should serve as your starting point and foundation when building website content.